gmboowa/rMAP-Candida/README.md

 ## Species-aware phylogenomics & diploidy/polymorphism handling

-rMAP-Candida does **not** combine different *Candida* species into one core-SNP tree.
-It first groups isolates by species and only builds a tree when enough same-species samples and a configured reference are available.
+rMAP-Candida does **not** combine different *Candida* spp. into one core-SNP tree.
+It first groups isolates by species & only builds a tree when enough same-species samples & a configured reference are available.

-This design is deliberate because *Candida* and related yeasts differ in ploidy, genome plasticity, heterozygosity, copy-number variation, aneuploidy, loss of heterozygosity, and recombination behavior.
-The workflow therefore reports phylogeny eligibility explicitly and treats SNP distances as descriptive genomic relatedness metrics, not direct transmission proof.
+This design is deliberate because *Candida* spp. & related yeasts differ in ploidy, genome plasticity, heterozygosity, copy-number variation, aneuploidy, loss of heterozygosity & recombination behavior.
+The workflow therefore reports phylogeny eligibility explicitly & treats SNP distances as descriptive genomic relatedness metrics, not direct transmission proof.

 Default phylogeny settings: